justasitsounds/lambda-edge-lab/README.md

 ## &#9755; 8. update the SAM template to include the lambda@edge functions

 Below is the updated SAM template that includes the lambda@edge functions and integrates them with the CloudFront distribution.
 New sections have comments to show the additions.
-Copy and paste the following to replace the contents of `template.yml`
+Open the file `template.yml` in the base folder of the solution in Cloud9.
+Copy and paste the following to update and replace the content of the file.

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'